DenSkrytskyi/giga-school-connectivity-analysis/README.md

 # GIGA / School Connectivity Analysis

-Exploratory and comparative analysis of ICT access, usage, and affordability indicators relevant to school connectivity (GIGA framework)
+Exploratory and comparative analysis of ICT access, usage, and affordability indicators relevant to school connectivity (GIGA framework).

-**All visualizations are already embedded in the notebooks.
-You can open any notebook - especially `04_comparative_analysis.ipynb` and immediately view the graphs and results without running any code**
+**Visualizations:** All generated charts are available in the notebooks and also in the [`figures`](figures) folder.

+## Project Overview

+This project analyzes school connectivity across selected countries using ITU data.
+The focus is on access, use, and affordability indicators that capture the availability and adoption of digital technologies relevant to schools.

+The analysis demonstrates:

+- Data cleaning and preparation from raw ITU CSV files
+- Country-level deep-dive for selected countries
+- Comparative visualization of connectivity metrics
+- Ability to assess digital readiness for schools

 ## Project Overview